kbravh/scriptly-redux/README.md

 * Visual testing using Jest or Cypress
 * OCR/text-recognition so that users can upload PDF versions of their blessings instead of typing them
+* A completely client-side method for creating the scripture pages